 60% of male bodies and 55% of female bodies (roughly) are made of water.
 Your body depends on it to carry nutrients to cells and to flush out toxins found in organs.
 Getting the right amount of water every day is crucial.
 We hear lots of numbers when it comes to how much and when, but I go along the lines of drinking roughly 2.5 – 3 liters per day – in other words, I make sure I chug roughly 2 full 1.5-liter bottles per day – if I’m not using glass I typically use my reusable bottle.

-The fact is that over the last 3 months I have been drinking a lot crap on the side.
+The fact is that over the last 3 months (this past summer) I have been drinking a lot crap on the side.
 Like coke, fanta, sprite and trying a bunch of new carbonated drinks.

 Ensure you divide your intake throughout the day.
 I always kick start my mornings with at least a half-liter of nice cold water (or 1.5 large glasses).
 At times I’ll squeeze in some fresh lemon juice for flavor.
 I make sure to have water at every meal or at least at every other meal sipping while I eat.